 - Takes longer to heat up than the models above

 These five models are currently the best deep foot spa models on the market, and we made sure to choose a model for every budget.
 One drawback of deep foot spas that’s worth considering before you buy one is the angle of the basin.
 Since the back of the basin is at a flat 90º angle, it’s necessary to sit nearly upright.
-We fill that eventually companies will realize this issue and upgrade the design for a more comfortable experience.
+We feel that eventually companies will realize this issue and upgrade the design for a more comfortable experience.

 The good news is deep basin models are excellent for soothing feet, ankles, and even the calves with some models.
 If you’re someone who plays sports or works on their feet, you’ll undoubtedly love the extra coverage provided by a deep model compared to shallow basin models.
 Finally, be sure to consider which type of massage rollers you prefer before you buy.